Moduli and Periods of Supersymmetric Curves: Susy curves

 Let us now show that condition \eqref{stack1} of Definition \ref{D:superstack} holds true for $\sM_g$, i.e. that descent data for susy curves are effective.
 We are going to use the notation introduced in the definition of descend data.
 We first pull-back everything to $T_{\bos}$ and $S_{\bos}$.
 Here, we are working on a spin curve, and we already know that descend data are effective, so we obtain a susy curve $\c_{\spli}$ over $S_{\bos}$.
 To extend it to a susy curve over $S$, we need to construct just the structure sheaf and the susy structure, because the topological space is already there.
 The descent data from $\c'$ give us a open cover of $\c$, and a sheaf and the susy structure on each open set.
 We use the descent data to glue together these sheaves and get the structure sheaf $\O_{\c}$ and the susy structure.

 Let us finally show that condition \eqref{def:DMstack2} of Definition \ref{def:DMstack} holds true for $\sM_g$, i.e. that $\sM_g$ admits an \'etale atlas.
 To this end we use Kuranishi families, whose existence has been proved in Theorem \ref{thm:exist_kur}.
 Since $\S_g$ can be covered by a finite disjoint union of Kuranishi families of spin curves, and $(\sM_g)_{\bos}=\S_g$, taking a suitable disjoint union $X$ of a finite number Kuranishi families of susy curve, we obtain a complex superspace $X$ with a map towards $\sM_g$ such that $X_{\bos}$ is an atlas for $\S_g$.
-Now, the fact that the map from $X$ to $\sM_g$, which is surjective because the map $X_{\bos}\to \S_g$ is surjective, is \'{e}tale is a formal consequence of the properties of Kuranishi families and Proposition \ref{prop:iso} (see the proofs of \cite[Prop.
-XII.3.10 and Thm.
-XII.8.3]{ACG}).
+Now, the fact that the map $X\to \sM_g$, which is surjective because the map $X_{\bos}\to \S_g$ is surjective, is \'{e}tale follows from Proposition \ref{prop:iso} as in the proof of \cite[Thm.
+XII.8.3]{ACG}.

 Since the atlas $X$ is smooth of dimension $3g-3|2g-2$ by Theorem \ref{thm:exist_kur}, we get that $\sM_g$ is smooth of dimension $3g-3|2g-2$.
 Moreover, since $(\sM_g)_{\bos}=\S_g$ is separated and it has two connected components $\S_g^+$ and $\S_g^-$ by Fact \ref{F:Sg}, we deduce that $\sM_g$ is separated and it has two connected components $\sM_g^+$ and $\sM_g^-$ whose bosonic truncations are $\S_g^+$ and $\S_g^-$, respectively. \end{proof}